Azure/acr/docs/preview/connected-registry/README.md

 - Nested connected registry mode is still under development and requires additional testing.
 Currently nested registries are blocked and will be released in a few weeks.
 - Number of tokens and scopemaps is limited to 20K for a single ACR.
 This indirectly limits the number of connected registries for an ACR registry because every connected registry needs a sync and client token.
 - Number of repository permissions in a scope map is limited to 500.
+- Number of clients for the connected registry is currently limited to 20.
 - Image locking through repository/manifest/tag metadata is not currently supported for connected registries.
 - Repository delete is not supported on the connected registry using registry mode.
 - Audit logs for connected registries are currently not supported.
 - Garbage collection of deleted artifacts on connected registries is currently not supported.
 - Connected registry is coupled with home region data endpoint and its automatic migration for geo replications is not supported.
-- Deletion of a connected registry needs manual removal of the containers on premise as well also removal of the respective scope map or tokens in the cloud.
+- Deletion of a connected registry needs manual removal of the containers on premises as well as removal of the respective scope map or tokens in the cloud.

 ## Set Up and Configuration

 In limited preview, the connected registry targets IoT scenarios.
 Below are links to the preliminary documentation you can use to set up and configure the connected registry with your IoT Edge infrastructure.
-It is recommended to

 - [Overview of connected registry](./intro-connected-registry.md)
 - [Understand access to a connected registry](./overview-connected-registry-access.md)